datatrails/datatrails-python/docs/runner/components/access_policies_count.rst

-.. _subjects_count_yamlref:
+.. _access_policies_count_yamlref:

-Subjects Count Story Runner YAML .........................................
+Access Policies Count Story Runner YAML .........................................

-Count all subjects that have the required signature.
+Count all access_policies that have the required signature.

+The :code:`archivist_label` is required.

 The :code:`display_name` is optional.